Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 - **Actual/30**: Instead of a year fraction, this calculate a month fraction with a basis of 30-days month.
 This convention is often used in some Chilean instruments.

-### Compounding conventions
+### Compounding Conventions
-The are three different ways to calculate a wealth factor or its reciprocal discount factor.
+There are three different ways to calculate a wealth factor or its corresponding discount factor.
 - **Simple or linear**:

 $$ WF = (1 + r)\cdot Yf $$